Your Patient Journey with BSNC: From Seminar to Surgery

 Self Funded Patients (Patients not using insurance for surgery)

 Whether you have a bariatric exclusion or have no benefits, we have programs to help everyone achieve their weight loss surgery goals.
 We accept third party financing through CareCredit and Springstone.
 We also accept cash, certified check, and major credit cards for surgery payments.
-For additional information about our programs, please visit our self-pay patient portal or call our Self Pay Concierge at 919-234-4468.
+For additional information about our programs, please visit our self-pay page or call our Self Pay Coordinator at 919-234-4468.